 - Maria Codina (Share-Net Project Officer)

 The Steering Committee (SC) of Share-Net Netherlands is an advisory body for the Dutch Knowledge Node within Share-Net International and consists of 7-9 members, representing and mobilizing the Network members in the Netherlands to discuss critical issues in the SRHR and development field.
 There is a balance between members with expertise in the SRHR and HIV fields.
 The SC members represent the diversity of the network and breadth of its members interest.
 The SC members can propose themselves or others as candidates for election at the Annual Business Meeting for a period of two years and meet quarterly and whenever issues necessitate an extra meeting.

 Communities of Practice

 The platform is made up of several Communities of Practice (CoPs) focusing on specific themes within SRHR.
 We organise other knowledge sharing activities, such as lectures, debriefings and consultations.
-The following working groups are currently active and can be joined by members!
+The following Communities of Practice are currently active and can be joined by members!